TexasInstruments/simplelink-lowpower-f3-sdk/source/ti/zigbee/application/onoff_switch/README.md

 ### <a name="application"></a> Application Files

-The On/Off Server Switch ZED Sample App works in conjuction with a Zigbee Coordinator (ZC), which is assumed to have formed a Zigbee network that the On/Off Server Switch ZED can join.
-For this, the On/Off Server Output ZC Sample App can be used.
+The On/Off Cleint Switch ZED Sample App works in conjuction with a Zigbee Coordinator (ZC), which is assumed to have formed a Zigbee network that the On/Off Cleint Switch ZED can join.
+For this, the On/Off Cleint Output ZC Sample App can be used.
 Upon startup, On/Off Server Switch ZED sends a commissioning request to attempt to join the network.
 Once it has joined the network successfully, BTN1 on the Launchpad can be pressed to send a Toggle command.